Zeimer/AlgEff/README.md

 * Figure out how to run the all-effect interpreter in Idris.
 Finish writing comments.
 * Figure out how to get final state in Count.idr
+* Rewrite the simple interpreters not the use class operations like get, put, tell etc.